 Yes, the Mineral Exploration and Mining Technology program is nationally accredited as an engineering technology program.
 As such, a graduate of the program has all the academic requirements for registration as a professional technologist.
 To be eligible for registration, a technologist must also complete a certain amount of work experience and complete a professional practice exam.
 For more information or registration, please refer to the website for the Applied Science Technologists and Technicians of British Columbia.

 Do we have to pay for mine tours and field trips?

-Most of the cost for mine tours and field trips are covered by the program and by funding from the Cy and Emerald Keyes Foundation and the John Salisbury Endowment Fund.
-For the first year geology trip and local mine tour there is a $100 commitment fee and for the second year international mine tour there is a $250 commitment fee.
-Students are expected to cover their food costs.
+Most of the cost for mine tours and field trips are covered by the program and by funding from the Cy and Emerald Keyes Foundation and the John Salisbury Memorial Endowment Fund.
+The Second year field trip may have a commitment fee, depending on the region visited.

 Is the program hard?

 Most students find the program to be demanding with 30 hours of class and lab time a week plus substantial out of class time to complete assignments and labs and to prepare for tests and exams.

 You will learn from dedicated instructors with a diversity of industry and academic experience.
 Key instructors in the Mineral Exploration and Mining program include both geologists and mining engineers.

 Can I get credit for courses I have already taken?